phytonics/phyton/README.md

 # phyton
-A physics library on python
+A physics library based on Python.